-Pancake Pantry – near Vanderbilt, delicious pancakes.
+Pancake Pantry – near Vanderbilt, go for their delicious pancakes.
 Arrive early, or expect a line.
 Thankfully, the line moves pretty fast.

 Frothy Monkey – this coffeehouse has several locations and serves breakfast, lunch, and dinner.
 We tried breakfast and were not disappointed by the sausage and gravy or customized oatmeal.
 Everything on the menu looks delicious!

 Pinewood Social – this restaurant has it all from a bowling alley to bocce ball and a dipping pools!
 It’s the perfect spot for anything from hot chicken to lobster mac and cheese.